-The Lake Malawi National Park has some interesting attributes, including the fact that 4th century Iron Age sites have been found in the area.
-Mammals include baboon, vervet monkey, spotted hyena, leopard and the occasional elephant.
-The varied bird-life includes black eagle, fish eagle and many waders.
+The Lake Malawi National Park has some interesting attributes, including the fact that 4th-century Iron Age sites have been found in the area.
+Mammals found in the region include baboons, vervet monkeys, spotted hyenas, leopards and the occasional elephant.
+The varied bird life includes black eagles, fish eagles and many waders.
 Reptiles include the African python, crocodiles and abundant water monitor lizards, especially on Boadzulu Island.

-At Cape Maclear, within Lake Malawi National Park, there are a variety of up-market operations combining accommodation with lake activities.
+At Cape Maclear, within Lake Malawi National Park, there are a variety of upmarket operations combining accommodation with lake activities.
 Danforth Yachting has a lakeside lodge and a 38ft catamaran available to visitors while Mumbo Island and Domwe Island camps offer pleasant island retreats.
 Cape Mac Lodge also offers accommodation and activities from Chembe village.
-Pumulani has recently opened as one of the lake's finest lodge destinations.
+Pumulani is also considered one of the lake's finest lodge destinations.

 The National Park is on the scenic northern tip of the Nankhumba Peninsula, which divides the southern end of Lake Malawi, with a number of sandy bays including a fine beach near Chembe and Otter Point.
 There are marked seasonal variations in wind, temperature and rainfall.